Patient advocates for the Academy

-We want to ensure that your needs are at the heart of all the research we do.
-So we're looking to appoint two new patient advocate members for each of our three Academy Working Groups: Causes, Technology and Effectiveness.
+So the needs of people with osteoporosis are at the heart of all the research we do.
+At least two patient advocates sit on each of our three Academy Working Groups: Causes, Technology and Effectiveness.

-You have the knowledge and experience to provide a unique and valuable perspective, which can help shape the development of the Academy’s research.
+Our patient advocates have the knowledge and experience to provide a unique and valuable perspective, which helps shape the development of the Academy’s research.

-By becoming a patient advocate member of an Academy Working Group, you can champion the work of the Academy, by:
+The patient advocate members of the Academy Working Groups champion the work of the Academy by: